micha31r/fds/README.md

 * `[target ...]` paths of target locations
 * `-c` flag, if set, will copy missing source files to desktop
 * `-m` flag, if set, will use cached hashes
-* `-vf` flag, if set, will print found source files
+* `-vf` flag, if set, will print source paths of found files

-### Use Cases

-This command is helpful when you need to make local backups of your files to your hard drive or vice versa, especially when dealing with a large number of files.

-You can run the command to check whether specific files have already been backed up (i.e., exist at the specified paths).
-The script compares files by their content, which works even if the files are located in different folders or have different file names.
+* `-vt` flag, if set, will print target paths of found files